Read | Listen| Write

 Defiantly striding into the room

-Icing the toxic whispers
+Spurring the toxic side whispers

 Sweeping the room like a tornado